davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 Starter code for this assignment is provided on the github repo.
 You are not required to submit your code to me on Github, but it's strongly recommended that you do.

-- Login to github, and go here: [https://github.com/davidtchiu/os-ls2](https://github.com/davidtchiu/os-ls2).
+- Login to github, and go here: [https://github.com/davidtchiu/cs475-hwk3-ls2](https://github.com/davidtchiu/cs475-hwk3-ls2).

 - Click on the green **Use this template** button and select the **Create new repository** option.
-In the next page, give your repository some random name (the "suggestion" they give is fine.)
+In the next page, give your repository a good name (the "suggestion" they give is fine).
+My only request is that you *don't* name it to be the same as mine.
+This is hide your homework solution from Google searches.

 - This will create your own copy of the repository with the starter code I provided!
 Copy the URL of your repo from the browser window.